 For established lawns, early spring is the right time to apply Scotts crabgrass preventer.
-But if you just seeded your lawn or you are planning to seed, adjust the application time to ensure the herbicide doesn't stop your grass seed from growing, since the product will stop different kinds of seeds from growing.
+But if you just seeded your lawn or you are planning to seed, adjust the application time to ensure the herbicide doesn't stop your grass seed from taking root, since the product will stop different kinds of seeds from growing.
 After you apply the crabgrass preventer, wait at least four months to plant grass seed.
 If you've already seeded the lawn, wait until you mow it at least four times before you spread the herbicide to ensure the grass is mature enough to avoid damage.

 Treating Summer Pop-Ups

 This Scotts product helps keep the weed's seeds from germinating, but the herbicide's effectiveness eventually wears off, usually between two to four months after application.
 Seeds that find their way into your lawn after the herbicide fades can still germinate.
-Don't apply the herbicide more than twice per year, and Scotts recommends waiting at least two months between the applications.
+Don't apply the herbicide more than twice per year.
+It's best to wait at least two months between the applications.
 Instead of applying the herbicide to your entire lawn, you can treat the areas most likely to experience crabgrass problems, including the spaces next to your driveway and sidewalk.
 These spots absorb heat from the concrete, making them more attractive to crabgrass.

 Using it to Kill Other Weeds